wilcoxen-courses/e190-market/README.md

 1. Then, create a variable called `guess` for the initial guess of the price `prd` and set it to 20.

-1. Solve for the base case equilibrium by doing the following:
+1. Solve for the base case (equilibrium 1) by doing the following:

     1. Set variable `tax` to 0.